$0 Michigan Adoption Quick-Start Checklist

 The Subsidy Cliff: Apply Before Finalization, No Exceptions

 Federal Title IV-E Adoption Assistance and Michigan Adoption Support Program benefits must be applied for, negotiated, and formally agreed upon before the Probate Court finalizes the adoption.
-Post-finalization applications are categorically denied.
+Do not assume a post-finalization application can restore eligibility.

 This is not well-known.
 Many foster parents assume the subsidy is handled automatically by MDHHS, or that they can apply after finalization if they realize they qualify.
-Neither is true.
+The agreement must be addressed before finalization.

 The subsidy negotiation involves: